 Additionally, CloudWatch provides tools for visualizing metrics and logs, making it easier to monitor (and troubleshoot) your systems.

 Datadog, a cloud-based monitoring platform, offers real-time visibility into metrics and logs from your AWS infrastructure.
-It supports a wide range of AWS services and provides advanced features such as anomaly detection and machine learning-based forecasting.
+It supports a wide range of AWS services and offers advanced features, including anomaly detection and machine-learning-based forecasting.

 Dynatrace is an AI-powered monitoring platform that provides full-stack observability for your AWS applications and infrastructure.
-It automatically discovers and maps your entire environment and uses machine learning to provide insights and recommendations for optimizing performance and reducing downtime.
+It automatically discovers and maps your entire environment and uses machine learning to provide insights and recommendations to optimize performance and reduce downtime.

 To Conclude